How is Coronavirus Affecting International Trade

 In response to the coronavirus pandemic, the Bank of England (BoE) announced an emergency cut in UK interest rates during 2020 and monitored and managed financial and monetary stability alongside the Financial Conduct Authority (FCA) to ensure all necessary steps were being taken to protect the UK and global economies.

 Last year saw former US President Trump respond to the coronavirus pandemic by asking Congress for USD 50 billion for small business loans and to make immediate payroll tax cuts.
 He also temporarily banned travel from the Schengen Areas of Europe to the US and eventually the UK.

-Donald Trump attempted to quell businesses rising fears of an international trade suspension by stating the ban only applies to people and not goods.
+Former US President Donald Trump attempted to quell businesses rising fears of an international trade suspension by stating the ban only applies to people and not goods.
 He later mentioned that health insurance companies would be waiving coronavirus related payments and added that emergency financial relief will be provided for workers who fall ill or need to be quarantined.

 The US economic outlook, however, is also improving following Joe Biden presidential win last year.
 During his inauguration, he revealed plans for a USD 1.9 trillion stimulus package, which was passed during early March.
 The passing of the bill instilled optimism within the US economy, as US unemployment remains a priority for President Biden.

 With countries around the world still struggling with the coronavirus outbreak, a coordinated international response was much needed to ensure the global economy would not crash and the most effective solutions to prevent the spreading.

 In order to alleviate barriers to international trade, businesses will have to identify other trading markets.
 Countries such as Mexico, India and Malaysia opened competitive markets if businesses needed an alternative source of production.